 Next time I think I’ll use a Microplane on the lemon as the cooked matchsticks of lemon peel still seemed a bit large when taken in with a bite of pasta.

-This fettuccine was really delicious.
+This fettuccine Alfredo was really delicious.
 I love the technique of cooking the lemon peel in wine and cream, it created the most wonderfully vibrant lemon flavor and a little texture with the softened rind.
 It was a simple, impressive pasta that one could easily throw together with pantry ingredients, and it tastes like summer.

-This is one of those dishes I would order at a restaurant and fear that I could not replicate at home, but much to my delight it was quite simple and now I will make it every day.
+This is one of those dishes I’d order at a restaurant and fear that I couldn’t replicate at home, but much to my delight it was quite simple and now I’ll make it every day.
 Or every other day.
 At least once a week.

-I was skeptical of adding lemon rind matchsticks directly into the sauce, but have no fear, as long as you avoid the white pith and only use the bright yellow rind the flavors remain delightfully aromatic and not too bitter.
+I was skeptical of adding lemon rind matchsticks directly into the alredo sauce, but have no fear, as long as you avoid the white pith and only use the bright yellow rind the flavors remain delightfully aromatic and not bitter.
 The lemon reduced beautifully in the white wine to form a sweet syrup.

 We prepared a quick sauté of garlic shrimp and an Italian parley garnish with this pasta.
 The dish can absolutely stand alone or provide a perfect base for the addition of nearly any protein or veg.
 I love that it can be made with ingredients most people probably have on hand.

-After my pasta was cooked to al dente, I tossed it in a bit of olive oil to prevent it from sticking while I finished my sauce.
+After my pasta was cooked to al dente, I tossed it in a bit of olive oil to prevent it from sticking while I finished my lemon alfredo sauce.
 I finished the dish with a drizzle of olive oil and highly recommend doing that.